top of page

 While our mechanical CAD tools are not directly linked to our electrical design software, we maintain an efficient and well-established workflow between disciplines.

-PCB outlines are exported from SolidWorks as DXF files and imported into Altium to ensure the boards fit correctly within the enclosure.
-Once the PCB design is complete, a STEP file is exported back into SolidWorks, allowing engineers to verify component clearance, mounting points and overall mechanical fit.
+PCB outlines are exported from SolidWorks as DXF files and imported into Altium.
+This ensures the boards fit correctly within the enclosure.
+Once the PCB design is complete, a STEP file is exported back into SolidWorks.
+This allows engineers to verify component clearance, mounting points, and overall mechanical fit.

-This back-and-forth integration between MCAD and ECAD significantly reduces risk by ensuring strong alignment between electronics and mechanics from the earliest stages of development.
+This back-and-forth integration between MCAD and ECAD significantly reduces risk.
+It ensures strong alignment between electronics and mechanics from the earliest stages of development.

 Projects That Benefited from Rapid Prototyping

-By keeping prototyping in-house, we can respond quickly to feedback, iterate efficiently and significantly reduce overall development timelines.
+By keeping prototyping in-house, we can respond quickly to feedback.
+We iterate efficiently and significantly reduce overall development timelines.

 A Faster Path from Concept to Reality

-By combining hands-on engineering expertise with rapid prototyping tools, we give clients the confidence to move forward knowing their concept works in practice, not just in theory.
+By combining hands-on engineering expertise with rapid prototyping tools, we give clients the confidence to move forward.
+They know their concept works in practice, not just in theory.

-Rapid prototyping is deeply integrated into our broader development workflow, from electronics and firmware through to testing and certification.
-This multidisciplinary collaboration reduces rework, strengthens communication across teams and ensures each iteration moves closer to a manufacturable, market-ready design.
+Rapid prototyping is deeply integrated into our broader development workflow.
+This includes electronics and firmware through to testing and certification.
+This multidisciplinary collaboration reduces rework, strengthens communication across teams, and ensures each iteration moves closer to a manufacturable, market-ready design.

 The Genesys Advantage

-What sets Genesys apart is not just having prototyping tools in-house, but having a fully integrated engineering team that uses them strategically.
-Our mechanical, electronics, firmware and software engineers work side-by-side, allowing us to validate concepts across disciplines far earlier than a traditional development cycle would allow.
+What sets Genesys apart is not just having prototyping tools in-house.
+It’s having a fully integrated engineering team that uses them strategically.
+Our mechanical, electronics, firmware, and software engineers work side-by-side.
+This allows us to validate concepts across disciplines far earlier than a traditional development cycle would allow.

-Our rapid prototyping capability is not an isolated step, it is embedded into our end-to-end product development workflow, enabling clients to move from concept to a production-ready design with clarity and confidence.
+Our rapid prototyping capability is not an isolated step.
+It is embedded into our end-to-end product development workflow.
+This enables clients to move from concept to a production-ready design with clarity and confidence.

 Ready to bring your idea to life? *Talk to our team today.